 Features of a Topographic Map

 Topographic maps use contour lines to show different bare earth elevations and landforms such as hills, mountains and valleys.
 When reading topographic maps and contours, it is important to remember that contour lines connect points of equal elevation and never intersect.
-Common features that can be identified through the pattern of contour lines is outlined below.
+There are many common topographic features that can be identified through the pattern of contour lines alone.
+These features are important in many industries as well as recreation activities.
+Essentially if you are doing anything that involves reading a map or designing and building on the Earth’s surface, you should be able to identify these common features.
+Keep reading to see if you know what each feature is called and how it is identified on a topographic map.

 Contour Intervals